I just have one thing to say…..

 I was able to remove the fiber with some paper toilet which is something I totally wouldn’t do 30 minutes before a date!

 ARGH!
 This mascara is frustrating.
 I could achieve the same volume and length if I used baby powder or different mascaras.

-As I’m writing this, I am fighting the need to rub my eyelids senselessly.
+As I’m writing this, I am fighting the urge to frenetically rub my eyelids.
 This crap itches.

 Have you tried the mascara and have you had much success?